Kmaina32/Ubuntu-Academy-/API.md

-# SkillSet Academy - API Documentation
+# Ubuntu Academy - API Documentation

-Welcome to the SkillSet Academy API documentation.
+Welcome to the Ubuntu Academy API documentation.
 This document provides all the information you need to interact with our platform programmatically.

 ## 1. Introduction

-The SkillSet Academy API provides access to our course catalog and other platform features.
+The Ubuntu Academy API provides access to our course catalog and other platform features.
 It follows RESTful principles and uses standard HTTP response codes and JSON-formatted responses.

 ### Base URL